DAC-web3/dac-network/CONTRIBUTING.md

 # Contributing to DACnetwork

-Thank you for your interest in contributing to DAC Network.
+Thank you for your interest in contributing to DACnetwork.

 ## How to Contribute
 - Share ideas